huntermonk/huntermonk.github.io/_posts/2019-4-5-interview-studying.md

 That's me studying for my first Facebook interview, two years ago!

-I only had about two weeks to study for my interview - I didn't think I could push it out far enough to give me enough studying time.
-I definitely could have.
+I was an economics major, so I was missing the core CS concepts needed for an interview.

-I didn't do CS in college, so I was missing most of the core concepts needed for the interview.
-I didn't get an offer at that time of course.
+I failed that interview.
+I had two weeks to study.
+I could've pushed the interview out.
+I didn't.

-But now, I received that pic while I was at my desk at on FB campus! 🤪
+But now, I received that pic while I was at my desk on FB campus! 🤪